Volocopter e-volo VC100 (defunct)

 One note.
 There is a animated video below, titled, "Mission Volocopter VC007" which Volocopter successfully used to convince their research and industrial partners of the vision of Volocopter at the start of their company in 2012.
 The concept shown in that video become a reality with the VC200 model.
 At the end of the video, it shows a single passenger Volocopter with a purple flotation device and a pusher propeller.

-Several benefits of the VC100 concept aircraft:
+Several benefits of the VC100 concept design multicopter aircraft:

-- Easy to fly with a joystick
+- Easy to fly with a motorcycle-styled handle bars

 - Autonomous flying if one chooses, no pilot skills necessary